On discrete functional inequalities for some finite volume schemes: Application to finite volume approximations coming from DDFV schemes

 \end{cor}

-\section{Application to finite volume approximations coming from DDFV schemes}
+\section{Application to finite volume approximations coming\\ from DDFV schemes}

 The discrete duality finite volume methods have been developed for ten years for the approximation of anisotropic elliptic problems on almost general meshes in 2D and 3D.
 They are based on some discrete operators (divergence and gradient), satisfying a discrete Green formula (the ``discrete duality'').
 The DDFV approximations were first proposed for the discretization of anisotropic and/or nonlinear diffusion problems on rather general meshes.
 We refer to the pioneer work of F. Hermeline \cite{Hermeline1998,Hermeline2000,Hermeline2004,Hermeline2007,Hermeline2009} who proposed a new approach dealing with primal and dual meshes and Y. Coudi\`ere, J.-P. Vila anf Ph.
 Villedieu \cite{Coudiere1999} who proposed a method of reconstruction for the discrete gradients.
 Next, K. Domelevo and P. Omn\`es \cite{Domelevo2005}, S. Delcourte, K. Domelevo and P. Omn\`es \cite{Delcourte2005} presented the discrete duality finite volume approach (DDFV) for the Laplace operator.
 Then, B. Andreianov, F. Boyer and F. Hubert \cite{Andreianov2007} gave a general background of DDFV methods for anisotropic and nonlinear elliptic problems.
 Most of these works treat 2D linear anisotropic, heterogeneous diffusion problems, while the case of discontinuous diffusion operators have been treated later by F. Boyer and F. Hubert in \cite{Boyer2008}.
-F. Hermeline \cite{Hermeline2007,Hermeline2009} treats the analogous 3D problems, S. Krell \cite{Krell2011} treats the Stokes problem in 2D and in 3D whereas Y. Coudi\`ere and G. Manzini \cite{Coudi`ere2010} treat linear elliptic convection-diffusion equations.
+F. Hermeline \cite{Hermeline2007,Hermeline2009}, Y. Coudi\`ere and F. Hubert \cite{CoudiereHubert}, B. Andreianov, M. Bendahmane, F. Hubert and S. Krell \cite{ABHK} treat the analogous 3D problems.
+S. Krell in \cite{Krell2011} treats the Stokes problem in 2D and in 3D whereas Y. Coudi\`ere and G. Manzini in \cite{Coudi`ere2010} treat linear elliptic convection-diffusion equations.

-The construction of DDFV schemes needs the definition of three meshes: a primal mesh, a dual mesh and a diamond mesh.
-Then, the approximate solutions are defined both on the primal and the dual meshes, while the approximate gradients are defined on the diamond meshes.
-Therefore, we need to adapt the definition of the spaces of approximate solutions and the definition of the discrete norms.
-It will be done in Section \ref{sec.ddfv.meshes}.
-Then, we will be able to establish some discrete Gagliardo-Nirenberg-Sobolev and Sobolev-Poincar\'e inequalities, in the general case (Section \ref{sec.ddfv.gen}) as in the case with Dirichlet boundary conditions (Section \ref{sec.ddfv.dir}) .
+Our aim is now to extend the results from Sections \ref{sec.gc} and \ref{sec.dirichlet} to finite volume approximations coming from DDFV schemes in 2D.